 - The last time I succeeded in … so I know I can succeed in…

-Make your child see himself as a successful person
+For positive affirmations for children to succeed, your child must see themselves as a successful person

 Lady Bird Johnson once said that “children are apt to live up to what you believe of them.”
-A child whose lack of effort is excused will learn that insufficient effort is enough, just like a child from whom better performance is expected will perform better, so long as the expectations are in line with what he is actually capable of.
+A child whose lack of effort is excused will learn that insufficient effort is enough, just like a child from whom better performance is expected will perform better, so long as the expectations are in line with what they are actually capable of.

 Teach your child to adopt an attitude in line with the behavior you want

-The most important thing to remember is that when your child knows that there are people to whom she means the world, she will feel good about herself.
+There is no doubt that using positive affirmations for children – the right way – can be highly beneficial for your child.
+But the most important thing to remember is that when your child knows that there are people to whom they mean the world, they will feel good about themselves.